APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 ## Lemma 3: The Chain-Breaking Outlier

-In the maximum-visibility, maximum-severity case, where reputational cost = 0, the reputation channel predicts protective content (P=1).
+In the maximum-visibility, maximum-severity case, where reputational cost = 0, the reputation channel predicts protective content (P=1 if any criterion is met in the same communication instance (naming, specific warning, or concrete guidance)).

 **Setup (maximum case):**
 - V = maximum (highest-visibility incident)